Victor-Palacios/DATASCIENCE_ANKI/contributing.md

 If you have any questions, feel free to reach out to Victor Palacios, the author and maintainer.

-## Code of Conduct

-The following quote sums up the **Code of Conduct**.

-   > Be cordial or be on your way. --Kenneth Reitz

 ## Goal of this Repository

 To create and maintain a free, intelligent, flashcard repository for data science together.